Get,

 By Dr Prachi Garg +2 more

-Chilled buttermilk is a soothing drink for summer.
-It has innumerable health benefits as well.
+Chilled buttermilk is a soothing drink, especially in summer, and offers numerous health benefits as well.
 Traditional buttermilk is the residue left behind after milk cream is churned into butter.
-It can also be made by diluting and mixing water in curd.
+It can also be made by diluting and mixing water with curd.
 It is commonly known as ‘chhaas’.
-Commercially available cultured buttermilk is prepared by fermenting no-fat milk with bacteria that produce lactic acid.
+Commercially available cultured buttermilk is prepared by fermenting no-fat milk with bacteria that produce lactic acid1.
 It is more viscous than traditional buttermilk.

 Did You Know?